Eris Morn: Promotion and reception

-Reception

 Several commentators regard Eris Morn as one of the most important characters within the fictional universe of Destiny.
 In 2016, Glixel staff ranked Eris Morn as among the most iconic video game characters of the 21st century.
 While attention was drawn to her tragic backstory as a victim of the Hive, they also found amusement in her perpetually grim outlook even during festive seasonal events.

 Joshua Rivera from Kotaku described Eris Morn as one of the most controversial and compelling characters in Destiny lore.
 While acknowledging her backstory to be "truly haunting" and "one of the darkest turns" within the obtuse lore of the series, he also considered her to be a symbol of the old Destiny, a "good poster child for the least fun era of the game" which in his words was "pretentious, overly severe, and with zero self-awareness".
 Rivera observed that by the release of Destiny 2, "quippy, charismatic characters" like Cayde-6 increased in popularity and overshadowed the dour character archetype represented by Eris Morn, and that several non-player characters even poked fun at her as well as the lacklustre plot of the first Destiny by extension.

 Brenna Hillier from VG247 praised Gorrondona's skill as the voice of Eris Morn, highlighting her ability to convey agony and trauma through her voice, as well as a determination to inspire the player character to action in The Dark Below.
 Rick Marshall from Digital Trends lauded Gorrondona's performance as Eris in The Taken King to be a "pleasant surprise".
 He highlighted in particular her banter with Nathan Fillion's Cayde-6 as one of the best parts of The Taken King "cryptic, the character's "doom-and-gloom dialogue" made for an effective counterpoint to Cayde-6's charismatic humour.

-A 2021 report by IGN on allegations of toxicity within Bungie's workplace culture claimed that the character was involved in storylines planned by male narrative studio leads that leaned on harmful stereotypes of women and mental health struggles, in spite of vocal objections from dissenting voices across the studio.